Hodge-Tate decomposition for non-smooth spaces: Eh-pro et spectral sequence

-Our first main result is the following descent result of the \'eh-differential, which we will prove in the next section. \begin{theorem}[\'eh-descent] Assume $X\in \RK$ is a smooth rigid space over $\Spa(K)$.
-Then for each $i\in \NN$, we have
+Our first main result is the following descent result of the $\eh$-differential, which we will prove in the next section. \begin{theorem}[$\eh$-descent] Assume $X\in \RK$ is a smooth rigid space over $\Spa(K)$.
+Then for each $j\in \NN$, we have

 \end{theorem}